pandit-alt/ayushhardeniya.github.io/README.md

 - 🌐 CNAME → Used for custom domain setup on GitHub Pages.
 - 📜 LICENSE.md → Open-source MIT License.

+---

 ### 🛠 Getting Started

 ✅ 1.
 Clone the Repository
-You can download the project by running this in your terminal: git clone https://github.com/ayushHardeniya/ayushhardeniya.github.io.git
+You can download the project by running this in your terminal: <br>
+git clone https://github.com/ayushHardeniya/ayushhardeniya.github.io.git

 No Git?
 No problem!
 You can download the ZIP file from GitHub instead.

 🔧 2.
 Open the Project Locally
 Navigate into the folder using: cd ayushhardeniya.github.io